LandStander27/Internet-Download-Tester/README.md

 # Internet Download Tester
  Standalone Internet Download tester (NO UPLOAD)

 Latest Update -
 New progress bar so you can know how close you are to finishing.
 Bug Fixes
+Smaller file size